Packing my stick bag again...?

 Who would go to their gig and not take a drumkey?
 Me, yep.
 It’s happened before, and we all know that every drum needs a tweak before and sometimes during a show.
 The drumkey is our first tool for making any drum sound better for the gig, dialing in our own sound, and adjusting hardware so that we are comfortable while playing.
 Plus, we all know how easy it is to lose a drumkey at a gig or leave it behind.
-Thankfully, Meinl Stick & Brush offers two keys which means, we should all keep at least two in our stick bags.
+Thankfully, Meinl Stick & Brush offers several keys which means, we should all keep at least two in our stick bags.
 Then, we are guaranteed to always have one when needed.

 The Drum Tech Multi-Tool is a sleek, all-in-one unit that includes 10 common tools needed for quick fixes and maintenance around the kit.
 This can really save you when an unexpected problem arises.
 Included is: a standard drum key, Philips head screwdriver, flat head screwdriver, socket wrench, hex wrenches (2, 2.5, 3, 4, and 5mm sizes) and a bottle opener